mahilab/Syntacts/tutorials/unity.md

 1. **Discrete Syntacts Signals** - when the ball collides with the floor, a procedural signal is generated and played.
 The signal is generated in the  `BouncyBall.cs` component, and its parameters can be changed from the Unity Editor.
 2. **Continuos Syntacts Signals** - the ball emits a continuous signal, also defined in `BouncyBall.cs`.
 The pitch of the signal is altered in realtime based on the ball's height above the ground.
 3. **Loading Syntacts Signals** - the `Play Library Signal` loads and plays a signal from the global Syntacts Library when it is pressed.
 The signal to be loaded is determined from the string `signalName` found inside of the `LibraryButton.cs` component.
-The string can be changed from the Editor before or during play.
+The string can be changed from the editor before or during play.

 ![Demo](https://raw.githubusercontent.com/wiki/mahilab/Syntacts/images/tut-unity/ball.gif)

 ## Getting Started

 Adding Syntacts to a new or existing Unity project is simple.
-From the Release folder, import `unity/syntacts.unitypackage` into your project either by 1) dragging it into the project window of the editor, or 2) from the Editor menu **Assets -> Import Package -> Custom Package ...**.
+From the Release folder, import `unity/syntacts.unitypackage` into your project either by 1) dragging it into the project window of the editor, or 2) from the editor menu **Assets -> Import Package -> Custom Package ...**.
 Click **Import** and the Syntacts assets will be added to the top level of your project:

 ![Import](https://raw.githubusercontent.com/wiki/mahilab/Syntacts/images/tut-unity/import.png)